Sebaceous Adenoma in Dogs

 Treatment of a Sebaceous Adenoma in Dogs

-Sebaceous adenoma can be removed surgically by removing the mass with a wedge of underlying skin to ensure the entire mass is removed.
-Surgery can be performed under general anesthesia however some sebaceous adenomas can be removed using local anesthesia such as lidocaine.
+Surgery can be performed under general anesthesia; however, some sebaceous adenomas can be removed using local anesthesia such as lidocaine.

-When using general anesthesia, surgery for a sebaceous adenoma is often combined with other elective procedures such as a dental cleaning.
+When using general anesthesia, surgery for a sebaceous adenoma is often combined with other elective procedures, such as dental cleaning.

-Sutures are generally placed in the skin that needs to be removed in 10 to 14 days after surgery.
+Sutures are generally placed in the skin and need to be removed 10 to 14 days after surgery.

 Home Care

-If your dog has surgery, please observe the incision site closely for drainage, swelling, redness, heat or pain that suggestion infection and notify your veterinarian if you see abnormalities.
+If your dog has surgery, please observe the incision site closely for drainage, swelling, redness, heat, or pain that suggests infection, and notify your veterinarian if you see abnormalities.
 Follow-up with your veterinarian for suture removal if required.

 Prevention of Sebaceous Adenomas in Dogs